DET v. PTE v. IELTS v. TOEFL: Which test is right for you?

 Which tests are accepted by the schools I'm applying to?

 You should be sure to check which tests are accepted by each of the schools you are applying to, as well as their specific requirements.
 Ideally, you take a test that is accepted at all of the universities you're applying to.
 But, you may have to take multiple tests.
-In that case, it makes sense to prioritize cost and convenience.
+In that case, it makes sense to prioritize cost and convenience and take the DET.

-If you decide to take the DET, then you should check out Arno.
-Over 65,000 students in over 160 countries have trusted us to help them get ready for the DET.
+If you want to prepare for the DET, then you should check out Arno.
+Over 200,000 students in over 200 countries have trusted us to help them get ready for the DET.
 We give you unlimited practice questions for every question type you will see on the test, for free.

 If you upgrade to our paid plans, you can get an instant estimated score on writing and speaking questions as well as feedback on your grammar and vocabulary.
 It's like having a private tutor review all of your responses.